LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[2:44]** So I asked the angel, and said, Sir, what are these?

-**[2:45]** He answered and said unto me, These be they that have put off the mortal clothing, and put on the immortal, and have confessed the name of God: now are they crowned, and receive palms.
+**[2:45]** He answered and said unto me, These be they that have put off the mortal clothing, and put on the immortal, and have confessed the name of God: now are they crowned, and receive psalms.

 **[2:46]** Then said I unto the angel, What young person is it that crowneth them, and giveth them palms in their hands?